Table of Contents

-Obviously, it seems a silly question because a Muslim is questioned about having a meal with another Muslim?
-This questioned was asked by the Sheikh Mohammad Makki, one of the Islamic teachers in the Masjid al-Haram.
-He replied if it is allowed to eat with non-Muslims then there is nothing wrong to eat with Shia Muslims.
+It seems a silly question because a Muslim is questioned about having a meal with another Muslim.
+This question was asked to Sheikh Mohammad Makki, one of the Islamic teachers in the Masjid al-Haram.
+He replied if it is allowed to eat with non-Muslims, then there is nothing wrong for Sunnis to eat food with Shia Muslims.

-A perfect example: He presented a historic incident to clarify the situation.
-Once a man asked Hazrat Abdullah ibn Umer in Makkah that he was wearing an Ihram and killed a mosquito that sat on his arm.
-The man said, the mosquito died with my hand and my Ihram got stained with its blood.
+He presented a historic incident to clarify the situation.
+Once, a man asked Abdullah ibn Umer رضي الله عنه in Makkah that he was wearing an Ihram and killed a mosquito that sat on his arm.
+The man said, the mosquito died with my hand, and my Ihram got stained with its blood.

-Hazrat Abdullah ibn Umer stared at him and asked him, where are you from?
-He replied, I am from Kofa, Hazrat Abdullah ibn Umer said drag him out of the Mosque.
-They have shed the blood of Imam Hussain R.A and have come to ask about the mosquito blood.
+Abdullah ibn Umer رضي الله عنه stared at him and asked him, where are you from?
+He replied, I am from Kofa, Abdullah ibn Umer رضي الله عنه said drag him out of the Mosque.
+They have shed the blood of Imam Hussain رضي الله عنه and have come to ask about the mosquito blood.